 Lilies and Irises

-Trout lilies and blue bead lilies, both of which also flower in yellow, grow in damp ground in the wild and can be located in moist spots in your native plant garden.
-Continuing with the yellow theme, as tempting as it may be to grow yellow flag (Iris pseudacorus), be aware that it is a non-native invasive plant; a native choice for a wild iris is the northern blue flag.
+Trout lilies (Erythronium americanum) and blue bead lilies (Clintonia borealis), both of which also flower in yellow, grow in damp ground in the wild and can be located in moist spots in your native plant garden.
+Continuing with the yellow theme, as tempting as it may be to grow yellow flag (Iris pseudacorus), be aware that it is a non-native, invasive plant; a native choice for a wild iris is the northern blue flag (Iris versicolor).

 14 of 15

-If you need water garden plants of a taller stature, Joe Pye weed may be a good choice.
-It can attain a height of 6 feet and bears mauve-colored flowers.
-If you have a large area to fill in, you may wish to grow Joe Pye weed the way it grows in nature, namely, in masses.
-At the opposite end of the spectrum, for a plant that stays short in stature, you can try the white-blooming bunchberry.
+If you need water garden plants of a taller stature, Joe Pye weed (Eupatorium maculatum) may be a good choice.
+This North-American native can attain a height of 6 feet and bears mauve-colored flowers.
+If you have a large area to fill in, you may wish to grow Joe Pye weed the way it grows in nature: in masses.
+At the opposite end of the spectrum, for a plant that stays short in stature, you can try the white-blooming bunchberry (Cornus canadensis).

 15 of 15

-Finally, use cardinal flowers (Lobelia cardinalis) as water garden plants if you crave a showy scarlet-red bloom that will turn heads.
+Use cardinal flowers (Lobelia cardinalis) as water garden plants if you crave a showy, scarlet-red bloom that will turn heads.
 Its tubular flowers grow on spikes.
 Its bloom time ranges from July to September.
-Cardinal flowers have been known to reach 4 feet if grown in the sun; in partial shade, they stay shorter but are still attractive specimens as water garden plants.
+Cardinal flowers have been known to reach 4 feet if grown in the sun; in partial shade, they stay shorter but are still attractive specimens.
 Cardinal flowers are native to all of the lower 48 states in the U.S., except for Washington, Oregon, Idaho, Montana, Wyoming, and the Dakotas.